RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-2.2.md

 ## Control Statement

-Conduct capacity planning so that necessary capacity for information processing, telecommunications, and environmental support exists during contingency operations.
+The organization conducts capacity planning so that necessary capacity for information processing, telecommunications, and environmental support exists during contingency operations.

+## Control Objective

+Determine if the organization conducts capacity planning so that necessary capacity exists during contingency operations for:

+- \[CP-2(2)[1]\] information processing;

+- \[CP-2(2)[2]\] telecommunications; and

+- \[CP-2(2)[3]\] environmental support.

 ## Control guidance

-Capacity planning is needed because different threats can result in a reduction of the available processing, telecommunications, and support services intended to support essential mission and business functions.
-Organizations anticipate degraded operations during contingency operations and factor the degradation into capacity planning.
-For capacity planning, environmental support refers to any environmental factor for which the organization determines that it needs to provide support in a contingency situation, even if in a degraded state.
-Such determinations are based on an organizational assessment of risk, system categorization (impact level), and organizational risk tolerance.
+Capacity planning is needed because different types of threats (e.g., natural disasters, targeted cyber attacks) can result in a reduction of the available processing, telecommunications, and support services originally intended to support the organizational missions/business functions.
+Organizations may need to anticipate degraded operations during contingency operations and factor such degradation into capacity planning.

-## Control assessment-objective

-capacity planning is conducted so that the necessary capacity exists during contingency operations for information processing;
-capacity planning is conducted so that the necessary capacity exists during contingency operations for telecommunications;
-capacity planning is conducted so that the necessary capacity exists during contingency operations for environmental support.